3.12 Equivalent Representations Of Trig Functions

 The unit circle provides a powerful visual representation of trigonometric functions and their relationships.
 As previously mentioned, it's a circle with a radius of 1 centered at the origin of a coordinate plane.
 For any angle θ, the point where the terminal side of the angle intersects the unit circle has coordinates (cos θ, sin θ).

 The unit circle visually demonstrates the periodic nature of trigonometric functions.
-As the angle θ increases, the point (cos θ, sin θ) travels around the circle, repeating its values every 2π radians (or 360 degrees).
+On the flip side, as the angle θ increases, the point (cos θ, sin θ) travels around the circle, repeating its values every 2π radians (or 360 degrees).
 It also visually represents the even and odd identities, highlighting the symmetry of cosine and the asymmetry of sine.
 The Pythagorean identity sin² θ + cos² θ = 1 is also visually evident, as it represents the equation of the unit circle itself.

 Applications of Equivalent Representations